Out of Country Rights of Appeal - Law & Procedure

 - That the removal from the UK as a result of this decision would breach the applicant's human rights or the UK's obligations to refugees

 - That the decision breaches Treaty rights in respect of an EEA national or dependant

 4. Points-based system appeals

 There is an Administrative Review, conducted by an Entry Clearance Manager, available to an applicant who has been refused under the points-based system.
 Administrative Review is the procedure for reviewing refusal decisions made under the points-based system where an applicant believes an error has been made in the decision.
 It is free of charge and the request must be made within 28 days from the date the refusal notice is received by the applicant.
 The applicant will receive the Administrative Review request notice with the entry clearance refusal notice.
-An applicant is not permitted to send any additional documents with the Administrative Review request notice as the decision is reviewed only the basis of the documents that were before the Entry Clearance Officer who made the decision.
+An applicant is not permitted to send any additional documents with the Administrative Review request notice, as the decision is reviewed only in the basis of the documents that were before the Entry Clearance Officer who made the decision.
 If the refusal is overturned, the applicant will be asked to send in their passport.